How to help your child with ratios

 - Studies have shown students AND teachers have misconceptions of basic fractions.
 Going back to basics and taking extra care to understand the purpose of a numerator and denominator in a fraction is vital.
 Children should learn 3/4 means 3 parts out of 4, they should also be able to explain 3/4 is 3 times larger than 1/4.

 - Allow your child the opportunity to think more deeply about mathematical ideas so they can form connections across old and new learnings.
 This is important as many students who struggle, learn methods rather than concepts, and attempt to apply the same methods to all ratio question they are faced with.
 You can develop your child’s curiosity in a number of ways including: giving your child an answer and asking them to write the question, encouraging your child to solve the problem in multiple methods, or asking your child to find the similarities/differences in the different methods.

 For those who would like to read an in depth analysis on the study of why children struggle with ratios you can find the article here.
-Meanwhile, our 3 Day Fractions, Decimals, Percentages and Ratios course is a great option for any 10+ and 11+ student who struggle with ratios.
-Alternatively, if you would like some recommended workbooks to help your child at home, the below books have been hand-picked by our team.
+Meanwhile, our 1 Day maths courses are a great option for any 10+ and 11+ student who struggle with ratios.
+Alternatively, if you would like some recommended workbooks to help your child at home, the books below have been hand-picked by our team.

 Key Stage 2